Kuaralaboratories/KuaraCSS/README.md

-# KuaraUI
+# KuaraCSS
-KuaraUI is CSS-in-JS library for developing CSS much more easier.
-KuaraUI is for developers.
+KuaraCSS is CSS-in-JS library for developing CSS much more easier.
+KuaraCSS is for developers.